University of Vermont: Greek life

+The University of Vermont Greek community is one of the oldest in the nation, with the first fraternal organization starting in 1836.
+5% of male students and 5% of female students join Greek life.
+Fraternity and sorority members become involved in Student Government Association (SGA) and work as Orientation Leaders, advocates, and Residence Assistants.

 Sustainability

-The University of Vermont has a long history toward operational environmental sustainability on its campus.
+The University of Vermont has a long history of environmental sustainability on its campus.
+In As of 2024, The Princeton Review placed UVM in 16th place among the "Top 50 Green Colleges" in the country.

+1990s

 In 1995, the Environmental Council at UVM was established to fill a gap regarding a bridge between operations and academics on campus greening issues.
 The council's first project was to hear presentations from the various environmental programs on campus to provide a baseline scan of campus operation environmental impact.
 Greening UVM was published in 1998 by the council to establish a baseline on the environmental impact of the campus' operations.
 During the same year, a recycled paper policy was created and was implemented in 1999.
 As a community stakeholder in the Lab-XL project, the Environmental Council received an EPA grant to support the Tracking UVM project and publication to assess the relative environmental impact and community interest in laboratory chemical waste.
 Tracking UVM, a follow-up to the Greening UVM report, was published in 2002 and reported on the environmental progress of the university from 1990 to 2000.
 The University of Vermont's commitment to tracking its environmental performance was recognized in 2004 with Vermont's Governor's Award for Environmental Excellence for this 2002 environmental report card.
 Tracking UVM is one of the first report cards that track the environmental impact of campus operations in an institution of higher education.

+2000s

 In 2005, UVM's President Daniel M. Fogel signed the institution's Green Building Policy.
-The recycled paper policy was updated in 2006 after two students pushed for the university to commit to purchasing 100 percent post-consumer, chlorine-free paper for routine copying and printing.
+The recycled paper policy was updated in 2006 after two students pushed for the university to commit to purchasing 100% post-consumer, chlorine-free paper for routine copying and printing.

-In 2007, President Fogel signs on to the American College and University Presidents' Climate Commitment.
-The American College & University Presidents' Climate Commitment (ACUPCC) is a high-visibility effort to address global climate disruption undertaken by a network of colleges and universities that have made institutional commitments to eliminate net greenhouse gas emissions from specified campus operations, and to promote the research and educational efforts of higher education to equip society to re-stabilize the earth's climate.
-Its mission is to accelerate progress towards climate neutrality and sustainability by empowering the higher education sector to educate students, create solutions, and provide leadership by example for the rest of society.
-In 2008, UVM dissolved the Environmental Council and established the Office of Sustainability.
-The Office of Sustainability aims to foster sustainable development and promote environmental responsibility at the University of Vermont by strategically bridging the academic activities of teaching, research, and outreach with the operations of the university.
-The sustainability office reports jointly to the Provost and to the Vice President for Finance & Administration, who supervises the director.
-There are two full-time staff and four Graduate Fellows, plus an Academic Advisor and a team of supporters.
+In 2007, President Fogel signed on to the American College & University Presidents' Climate Commitment.
+In 2008, UVM dissolved the Environmental Council and established the Office of Sustainability that supports sustainability planning on campus, connects operations with academics, and tracks sustainability efforts.